 - 7. Preference will be given in purchasing contracts to high-calcium foods and beverages, as defined in G.S.
 115C-264.1 and to foods grown or raised within North Carolina. - 8.
-School Nutrition Program (SNP) funds will be used only for the purposes authorized by law.
-Indirect costs, as defined by law, will not be assessed to the SNP unless the program has an operating balance of at least two months. - 9.
+Child Nutrition Program (CNP) funds will be used only for the purposes authorized by law.
+Indirect costs, as defined by law, will not be assessed to the CNP unless the program has a minimum of one month's operating balance. - 9.
 The price for meals will be determined in accordance with federal law. - 10.
 Nonprogram foods will be priced to generate sufficient revenues to cover the cost of those items.
 A nonprogram food is defined as a food or beverage, other than a reimbursable meal or snack, that is sold at the school and is purchased using funds from the child nutrition account. - 11.
-All school nutrition services will be operated on a non-profit basis for the benefit of the SNP.
+All school nutrition services will be operated on a non-profit basis for the benefit of the CNP.
 School nutrition services are those that are operated from 12:01 a.m. until the end of the last lunch period. - 12.
-All income from the sale of food and beverages that is required by law or regulation to be retained by the SNP will be deposited to the SNP account and will be used only for the purposes of the school's non-profit lunch and breakfast programs.
-All funds from food and beverage sales not otherwise required by law to be deposited to the SNP account will be deposited into the proper school account in accordance with guidelines developed by the superintendent or designee. - 13.
+All income from the sale of food and beverages that is required by law or regulation to be retained by the CNP will be deposited to the CNP account and will be used only for the purposes of the school's non-profit lunch and breakfast programs.
+All funds from food and beverage sales not otherwise required by law to be deposited to the CNP account will be deposited into the proper school account in accordance with guidelines developed by the superintendent or designee. - 13.
 All competitive foods sold on school campuses will meet federal and state standards for nutrient content. - 14.
-All employees whose job duties include procurement activities involving School Nutrition Program funds shall adhere to the conflict of interest rules and standards for ethical conduct established by the board in policies 6401/9100, Ethics and the Purchasing Function, and 8305, Federal Grant Administration.
+All employees whose job duties include procurement activities for the Child Nutrition Program shall adhere to the conflict of interest rules and standards for ethical conduct established by the board in policies 6401/9100, Ethics and the Purchasing Function, and 8305, Federal Grant Administration.
 Failure to comply with these requirements will result in disciplinary action.